anton-martyniuk/Modern/README.md

 # Modern

 ## What is Modern?
-Modern is a set of modern .NET tools for fast and efficient development of common backend tasks.
+Modern is a set of modern .NET tools :hammer: :wrench: for fast and efficient development of common backend tasks.
 It allows to create a product ready applications with just a configuration and set of model classes.
 Modern tool are flexible, easily changeable and extendable.\
 Modern includes the following components: